rpcpool/yellowstone-vixen/CONTRIBUTING.md

 ## Getting Started

 To contribute to this project, you'll need to have Rust installed on your machine.
-The project uses the nightly toolchain for Rust, specifically `nightly-2024-02-01`.
+This project builds successfully with the latest **stable** Rust, and also with the latest **nightly**.
 We also use a workspace structure with multiple crates.

 ## Setting Up Your Environment